1960 - 1975 The Church Works

 A lucrative part of Hackshaw’s business was designing a series of churches for the Catholic diocese; Hackshaw himself was a practising Catholic.
 His approach to developing these churches was inspired by the new doctrines of ‘Vatican 2’, or the Second Vatican Council in the 1960s.
 The Council ushered in an ethos which sought to make church buildings community gathering places instead of formal and formidable monuments.
 Hackshaw’s vision dovetailed with this perfectly.

 What followed from this development was locally designed and built churches, extended through to the internal fittings.
-Craftsmen from the local area were employed to build these fitting, instead of shipping in pre-made items from Rome.
+Craftsmen from the local area were employed to build these fittings, instead of shipping in pre-made items from Rome.
 So Hackshaw worked with McCahon to get stained glass windows designed, a big shift from their European counterparts.
 McCahon then introduced Paul who, with casting prowess, could make the candlesticks, tabernacles, and statuary.
 The deal might have been made over a jug of beer, but it stuck.
 This provided several years of work for the young artist.

 During this time, Paul produced an array of church items from water fonts, crucifix figures, candleholders, candelabras, and tabernacles – many were lined with gold sheet.
 The items produced were entirely different from the former manufactured imports.
 They had qualities of mass and solidity, and a styling that seemed distinct to the 1960s, along with coarse, strong modelling.
 Some larger crucifixes were made in fondue cement, and a bronze bust of Bishop Liston was commissioned.